ashdavies/talks/2023/10/refactoring-and-test-fakes/refactoring-and-test-fakes.md

 ---

-# Test Doubles: Mocks
+# Test Doubles
-## What Now?
+## Mocks

 ![right](pedro-monkey-puppet.gif)

+^ So if mocks are so bad, what should be the used instead

-^ Mockito has an extensive DSL for building runtime declarations.
+^ Mocking libraries include extensive DSLs for building runtime declarations

 ^ What also has an extensive DSL for building classes?
-Kotlin.
+Kotlin

 ---